manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 ## Task 3: Run the database installer from Oracle home 2

-In this task, you will start the database installer on the same host but from a different location, Oracle home 2.
+For this task, you require another database installer on the same host but in a different location, Oracle home 2.

-1. Open a terminal window and change the current working directory to Oracle home 2.
+1. Open a terminal window and go to Oracle home 2 where another installer resides.
-    This is the directory where this database installer is located.
+	In the Livelabs environment, the installer is located in the following directory.

     ```
 	$ <copy>cd /u01/app/oracle/product/23.0.0/dbhome_2</copy>